-- Hold a baccalaureate degree from a regionally accredited college or university or be eligible based upon acceptance through an articulation agreement with participating college or university prior to the start of the program.
-If degree is uncompleted by the application deadline, you can receive a provisional acceptance until the degree is earned for that acceptance cycle. - 2.
+- 1. Hold a baccalaureate degree from a regionally accredited college or university or be eligible based upon acceptance through an articulation agreement with participating college or university prior to the start of the program.
+If the degree is not completed by the application deadline, you can receive a provisional acceptance until the degree is earned for that acceptance cycle. - 2.
 Complete all required prerequisite general education courses with a "C" or better and a cumulative GPA of 3.0 on a 4.0 score.
 Courses may be in progress but MUST be completed prior to beginning the first nursing class. - 3.
 The following core sciences must be complete: Anatomy, Physiology, Chemistry, Microbiology, and Pathophysiology.
-The minimum core science GPA must be a 2.5 on a 4.0 scale. - 13.
-Submit a college application with all official transcripts. - 14.
+The minimum core science GPA must be a 2.5 on a 4.0 scale. - 4.
+Submit a college application with all official transcripts. - 5.
 Submit a nursing program application by the listed deadlines.
-(Fall entry must apply by March 1 and spring entry must apply by September 1).
-Applicants applying after the deadline may be considered for admission based on space availability. - 15.
-Schedule with the testing center to take the TEAS entrance exam. - 16.
+(Spring entry must apply by September 1).
+Applicants applying after the deadline may be considered for admission based on space availability. - 6.
+Schedule with the testing center to take the TEAS entrance exam. - 7.
 Applicants may be interviewed as requested by the Undergraduate nursing chair and faculty.

-The undergraduate nursing department faculty will rank applicants based on the below formula.
+The undergraduate nursing department faculty will rank applicants based on following formula.